daniel-ilin/react-configurable-carousel/README.md

 # react-configurable-carousel

-A simple and responsive configurable 2D/3D carousel React component for any React Component
+A simple and responsive configurable 2D/3D carousel React component to display anything you like

 ## Examples